Skip to main content

 From a physiological perspective, this protection is even more profound.
 When an individual feels compelled to participate in a health screening or disclose sensitive information against their better judgment, the brain interprets this social pressure as a threat.
 This perception activates the HPA axis, initiating the same cortisol surge that would occur in a genuine crisis.

-If this pressure is sustained, as it might be in a work culture with a poorly designed wellness initiative, the result is chronic activation of the system.
+If this pressure is sustained, as it might be in a work culture with a poorly designed wellness initiative, the result is chronic activation of the stress response system.
 The adrenal glands are continuously prompted to release cortisol, and the body’s cells are bathed in this powerful hormone.

 Over time, this can lead to a state of systemic dysfunction.
 The very systems designed to protect you can begin to cause damage.
 This is the biological cost of coercion, a hidden tax on your vitality levied by external demands that override your internal sense of agency.